In Oklahoma, 24% of 18-year-olds are registered to vote, compared to 74% of voters 45+

 Oklahoma County Registration Rates

-This table shows the voter registration rates in each Oklahoma county or county-equivalent as of Apr 21, 2026.
-We omit counties with populations below 10,000.
+This table shows the voter registration rates in each Oklahoma county or county-equivalent as of May 26, 2026.
+We omit counties with 18-year-old populations below 100.

 See our methods for more details.